 Then, I read another article that stated the millennial generation devotes the most time and money to the $10 billion self-care industry.

-But interesting enough many millennial mothers still lack in self-care.
+But interestingly enough many millennial mothers still lack self-care.
 We are more aware and have many tools to help us succeed.
 We have access to information our mothers did not have but we still can’t seem to figure it out.

-Except, I still find it so hard to actually take care of my self.
-There are times where I get to the point that I become frazzled as a mom.
+Except, I still find it so hard to actually take care of myself.
+There are times when I get to the point where I become frazzled as a mom.

 Creating the self-care mom discipline